GBHSBafoussamSite/PrimarySite/README.md

 # PrimarySite
 It will mainly be frontend.
 ## Home page
-It will show what most of the other pages will look like.
+It will show what most(it defines or gives the most relavant reputation of the website) of the other pages will look like